r4yan2/kittens/README.md

 # kittens

-The Engine is by default parallel but it's optimized to consume less RAM with respect to a normal parallel.
+The Engine is by default parallel.
+To have further info on the methods please refer to the specific method built-in documentation

 ## Random